eilbecklab/phenotipsbot/README.md

 #### list()
 Returns a list of patient IDs on the server.

+#### list_objects(patient_id, object_class)
+Returns a list of the numbers of the objects of a particular class that are attached to the patient page.

 #### list_relatives(patient_id)
-Returns a list of the relative numbers attached to the patient.
+Returns a list of the numbers of the relatives attached to the patient page.

 #### set(patient_id, patient_obj)
 Updates the properties of the patient from the values in the patient object.
 Only properties that exist in both the patient object and on the server are updated.

+#### set_object(patient_id, object_class, object_obj)
+Updates the properties of an object.
+Only properties that exist in both object_obj and on the server are updated.

 #### set_pedigree(patient_id, pedigree_obj)
 Sets the patient's pedigree data and updates the SVG image that is shown to the